Attorney Vows To Investigate After Viral Video Appears To Show Sesame Place Character Ignore 2 Young Black Girls

 LaMarr said more families are coming forward.

 “I know our Black girls are magic, but I didn’t know that they were invisible,” LaMarr said.
 “We are tired of your excuses.
 We are tired of justifications.
-We will not tolerate racism in this country.”READ MORE: Woman To Be Charged In Death Of 3-Year-Old Girl Placed In Her Care By DHS, Philadelphia DA Says
+We will not tolerate racism in this country.”READ MORE: Man Shot Multiple Times At Store In Kensington, Philadelphia Police Say

 Sesame Place officials are claiming it was a misunderstanding and that the performer inside the costume is devastated by the controversy.